ChrisGadek/Encrypting-Project/README.md

 ## Examples of using
 If you want to sent to somebody some critical information (like passwords) or critical images, you can encrypt them with this application before sending.
 The longer instruction is included in "Help" section in the GUI.

+## Author
+The whole project is created by myself.
+I needed 3 months to create it.